CoopHive/coophive-v1-deprecated/README.md

 ### run saas

-The generic-dcn repo also comes with a saas layer that can be used as a web2 layer to the underlying web3 stack.
+The coophive repo also comes with a saas layer that can be used as a web2 layer to the underlying web3 stack.

 ![Saas](docs/images/saas.png)